CLIMAAX/crabook/crabook/CRA_steps/key_risks/key_risks_assessment.md

 Key Risk Assessment conceptualisation <br>considering severity, urgency and capacity. <br>Credit: CLIMAAX consortium.
 :::

-:::{list-table} Possible considerations within assessment of risk severity, urgency and capacity.
+:::{list-table} Possible considerations within assessment of risk severity, urgency and resilience capacity.
 :widths: 5 5 5
 :header-rows: 1
 :name: framework-keyrisksconsiderations

 * - Severity
   - Urgency
-  - Capacity
+  - Resilience Capacity

 * - Risks are considered severe if potential impacts

-    -	Are high in magnitude, likelihood, or duration (e.g., severe impacts, large areas, cascading effects, irreversibility);
+    - Are high in magnitude or frequency (e.g., large areas affected, massive financial damage, severe increase of likelihood);
-    -	Negatively affect the functioning of relevant systems and processes;
+    - Negatively affect the functioning of relevant systems and processes with possibly irreversible consequences;
-    -	May occur during critical timing of processes (e.g., increased precipitation projected for harvest seasons);
-    -	Coincide with low capacity and may incur adaptation limits.
+    - Have the potential to cause cascading effects (e.g., disease outbreak, biodiversity loss, destabilized supply chains, economic disruption, social unrest).

-  - Urgency of risks is related to the timing of hazards and depends on
+  - Urgency is related to the time components of hazard and depends on

+    - The rate of change indicated through current and future severity;
+    - Hazard acceleration trends (slow- vs. sudden-onset);
-    -	Risk severity;
+    - Persistence;
+    - Timing of hazard occurrence (e.g., phases of heightened vulnerability such as critical timing of harvest season, tourist season).

+  - Capacity considers any ability to absorb, adapt to and transform respective risk, originating

-    -	Observed or projected change in the near future.
+    - From general resilience capacity or specific processes and mechanisms in place to tackle the risk;

-  - Capacity relates to

-    -	CRM measures implemented and in planning stages;
-    -	Emergent development and business opportunities arising from addressing risks;
-    -	And should consider social, human, physical, financial or natural dimensions.
+    - Within physical, financial, human, social and natural dimensions.

 :::

-Implemented or planned CRM measures greatly influence the ability to respond to risk and thus provide an important baseline for capacity assessment.
-Functioning heatplans in a city, innovative water irrigation systems against agricultural drought or also planned policy measures are crucial to take into consideration when prioritising risks.
-However, capacity also refers to opportunities arising while dealing with the respective risk.
-For example, if a development plan is being conducted in a region, inputs on current and future risks are required to appropriately plan for, e.g. new housing.
-Such planning may entail suitable and acceptable adaptation measures (e.g., nature based solutions, and/or insurance coverage), thus effectively  contributing to the increase of the overall capacity of a region.

-These elements of the Key Risk Assessment integrate into a risk dashboard for risk prioritisation ({numref}`framework-keyrisksdashboard`).The assessment should be carried out by harnessing participatory processes for a bottom-up verification and may thus involve experts, stakeholders and priority groups.

-:::{figure} ../../images/framework_key_risks_dashboard.png
-:name: framework-keyrisksdashboard

-Key Risk Assessment Dashboard considering severity, urgency and capacity.
-The latter consists of a) CRM measures that have already been undertaken and b) opportunities emerging from tackling climate-related risks.
-The overall outcome suggests a risk prioritisation of the respective risk outcomes leading to key and less urgent risks to consider.
-Source: Adapted from the [European Climate Risk Assessment](https://doi.org/10.2800/204249) (EEA 2024).
+:::{tip}

+To prioritize quantified climate risk within the CLIMAAX toolbox, it is recommended to self-assess severity, urgency and resilience capacity within your regional/communal context.
+You can access a [protocol](./key_risks_protocol_easy.pdf) that guides you through the process together with a [dashboard template](./key_risks_dashboard_template_simple.xlsx) to support you in your individual evaluation process.
 :::

-Even if only one risk workflow has been chosen, regions can still profit by adding more detail to the climate risk analysed by assessing e.g., relevance, baseline CRM measures and opportunities.

 ::::{margin}
 :::{dropdown} Guiding questions
 :animate: fade-in

-- How can you rank your risk outcome in a final risk scoring, taking into account severity, urgency and resilience?
+-	How can you rank your risk outcome in a final risk scoring, taking into account severity, urgency and resilience capacity?
 -	Which are a) key risks that need to be considered in CRM practices and b) less urgent risks that need to feed into the monitoring process?
 :::
 ::::

+Self-assessment and evaluation of the mentioned elements within the Key Risk Assessment step integrate into a risk dashboard for risk prioritization ({numref}`framework-keyrisksdashboard`).
+The assessment should draw on participatory processes to include bottom-up perspectives and may thus involve stakeholders, experts from various fields and representatives of priority groups.
+The outcome of evaluating selected risks results in risk prioritization, thus identifying "key" risks.
-**Risk prioritisation should result in assigning "key" risks.
-Key Risks are recommended to be included directly in [CRM strategies and plans](../CRM.md) while other risks would be further monitored.**
+These priorities may then be directly translated to [CRM strategies and plans](../CRM.md), while other risks would be further monitored.

-:::{tip}
-The *Key Risk Assessment* step is a crucial point for reflecting on [principles](../beforeyoustart/principles) from the conceptual background (especially social justice/just resilience and the precautionary approach) as well as context, objectives and risk ownership that were set during the [*Scoping*](../scoping/scoping) step.
+:::{figure} ../../images/framework_key_risks_dashboard.png
+:name: framework-keyrisksdashboard

+Example of Key Risk Assessment through risk ranking, considering severity, urgency and resilience capacity.
+The overall outcome suggests risk prioritization indicating key and less urgent risks.
+Source: Adapted from [European Climate Risk Assessment](https://doi.org/10.2800/204249) (EEA 2024).
 :::

 :::{tip}

-It may be beneficial to include considerations that go beyond direct and tangible impacts of potential climate risks and consider indirect and intangible impacts such as environmental, cultural or psychological impacts.
+Even if only one risk workflow has been chosen, regions can still profit by adding more detail to the climate risk analyzed by assessing e.g., expected impacts, time components, or CRM measures that are already in place to tackle the respective risk.
 :::